LaOuede/LaOuede/README.md

 - ... 🌱 learning C, C++ and Python languages
 - 💬 Connect with me in 🇫🇷 🇬🇧
 - 📫 Reach me at <b>gwenola.leroux@gmail.com<b>
+- 🎲 Always open to talk about boardgames

 ---